pimotte/nomic/README.md

 - After the jury has no more questions to ask, they will deliberate on their _Verdict_.
 - Deliberation of the Verdict will happen in public in the GitHub issue, but the defendant and prosecutor are no longer allowed to interfere in this procedure.
+- The Jury renders their Verdict in the GitHub issue.
+- If the defendant is found Guilty, the illegal actions of the defendant will be undone by someone who has this power in a timely fashion.
+- During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.

-- The Verdict of the jury is two-fold, first the guilt of the defendant must be established, secondly the punishment.
+The Verdict of the jury is two-fold, first the guilt of the defendant must be established, secondly the punishment.
-	- The jury shall first decide if the defendant is _Guilty_ of the offense or _Not Guilty_.
+The jury shall first decide if the defendant is _Guilty_ of the offense or _Not Guilty_.

 - If no consensus on the guilt of the defendant can be established, then a voting round will take place.
 Only jury members are allowed to vote.
 If the voting does not result in a simple majority, the defendant will be declared Not Guilty.

-	- If the jury has found the defendant to be _Guilty_, a punishment shall be decided.
-This punishment may not be a larger deduction than the prosecutor's proposal, nor may it be smaller than that of the defendant.
+If the jury has found the defendant to be _Guilty_, a punishment shall be decided.
+This punishment may not be a larger deduction than the prosecutor's proposal and should be a reduction of at least 0 points.

-	- If no concensus on the final punishment can be reached by the jury, every jury member votes for a certain point reduction.
-The rounded average (to the nearest integer) of these votes will be the final verdict of the jury.
+- If no concensus on the final punishment can be reached by the jury, every jury member votes for a certain positive point reduction.
+The rounded average (rounded to one decimal place) of these votes will be the final verdict of the jury.

-- If the defendant is found Guilty, the illegal actions of the defendant will be undone by someone who has this power in a timely fashion.
-- Once the jury has given it's Verdict, it will be enacted by someone who has this power in a timely fashion.
-- If at least two players eligible for jury duty exist that were not part of the Trial (i.e. no part of the jury, defense or prosecution), the defendant has the right to appeal the verdict in a new trial with a new jury and (if possible) the same prosecution.
-If prosecution is no longer available, the procedure of invoking Judgement will be used to select a new prosecutor.
+After the verdict has been rendered the defendant has the right to _Appeal_ if at least two players eligible for jury duty exist that did not have a role in the Trial.
+The Appeal is a Trial with a new jury and (if possible) the same prosecution.
+If prosecution is no longer available, the procedure of invoking Judgement will be used to select a new prosecutor for the Appeal.
-- During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.

 **326** *Let it Go!*